3: The Self

 Does High Self-Esteem Cause Happiness or Other Positive Outcomes?

 On the other hand, Baumeister and his colleagues also found that people with high self-esteem sometimes delude themselves.
-They tend to believe that they are more likable and attractive, have better relationships, and make better impressions on others than people with low self-esteem.
+They tend to believe they are more likable and attractive, have better relationships, and make a better impression on others than people with low self-esteem.
 But objective measures show that these beliefs are often distortions rather than facts.
 Furthermore, people with overly high self-esteem, particularly when it is accompanied by narcissism, defensiveness, conceit, and the unwillingness to critically assess one’s potential negative qualities, have been found to engage in a variety of negative behaviors (Baumeister, Smart, & Boden, 1996).
 For example, people with high self-esteem are more likely to be bullies (despite also being more likely to defend victims) and to experiment with alcohol, drugs, and sex.

-Todd Heatherton and Kathleen Vohs (2000) found that when people with extremely high self-esteem were forced to fail on a difficult task in front of a partner, they responded by acting more unfriendly, rudely, and arrogantly than did those with lower self-esteem.
+Todd Heatherton and Kathleen Vohs (2000) found that when people with extremely high self-esteem were forced to fail on a difficult task in front of a partner, they responded by acting more unfriendly, rude, and arrogant than did those with lower self-esteem.
 And research has found that children who inflate their social self-worth—those who think that they are more popular than they really are and who thus have unrealistically high self-esteem—are also more aggressive than children who do not show such narcissistic tendencies (Sandstrom & Herlan, 2007; Thomaes, Bushman, Stegge, & Olthof, 2008).
 Such findings raise the interesting possibility that programs that increase the self-esteem of children who bully and are aggressive, based on the notion that these behaviors stem from low self-esteem, may do more harm than good (Emler, 2001).
 If you are thinking like a social psychologist, these findings may not surprise you—narcissists tend to focus on their self-concerns, with little concern for others, and we have seen many times that other-concern is a necessity for satisfactory social relations.

-After reviewing the above summary of the findings reported by Baumeister et al., (2003), try this true/false quiz.
+After reviewing the above summary of the findings reported by Baumeister et al. (2003), try this true/false quiz.
 Drag true into the boxes if you think that there is strong evidence that having high self-esteem can cause each outcome, and false if you think there is not.

 1. Higher academic achievement